auth0/docs/articles/tokens/concepts/jwt-claims.md

 ---
 url: /overview-jwt-claims
-title: Naming Rules for JSON Web Token (JWT) Claims
+title: JSON Web Token (JWT) Claims
-description: Learn about the rules you should be aware of when naming JSON Web Token (JWT) claims.
+description: Learn about the JSON Web Token (JWT) claims and the rules you should be aware of when naming them.
 toc: true
 topics:
   - tokens